laxmankrishnamurti/System-Design/03-(Micro-Services)/M-02(Node.js + Express.js + TypeScript)/01-Node.js/01-Getting Started/01-fundamentalOfNodeJS.md

 # For any technology or environment to provide server-like functionalities, it must have some level of access of hardware resources?
-Now, the question is who gives the facilities to Node.js to perform server-like functionalities?
+Now, the question is who gives the power/facilities to Node.js to perform server-like functionalities?

 - In the case of Node.js, it dosen't directly manage hardware but operate on top of **_libuv_**.